philwhineray/everback/README.md

 I will accept any Pull Requests that come with a decent commit message and don't look like they break anything fundamental.

-See COPYING for the full terms of the GPL v3+ under which these sources are licensed.
+See `LICENSE` for the full terms of the GPL v3+ under which these sources are licensed.
 Individual files contain the following tag instead of the full text: